Historic City of Yazd

 Have you ever known that Yazd is a city that celebrates different religions, coexisting in peace, including Islam, Judaism, and Zoroastrianism?
 Therefore, it provides an opportunity to visit monuments of religious, architectural, and historic importance now.
 The Zoroastrian Fire Temple of Yazd is our host.
 This is a beautiful building, with the Achaemenid architecture, sits in the center of a green yard, in front of which there is a small circular pool, and the pattern of “Forouhar” manifests on the front of the mansion.
 This mentioned impressive structure is home to a fire flame burning for 1500 years.

+It is believed that the fire was brought from Anahita Fire Temple in Fars Province.
+For this reason, it has attracted special attention and respect for people as a holy place to Zoroastrians.
 To enter the Zoroastrian Fire Temple, everyone needs to observe special etiquette, such as wearing clean and decent clothes, having a white hat or scarf, and wearing no shoes.
 Zoroastrian Towers of Silence is the next attraction to visit.
 We need to go outside the city to see these mysterious attractions, situated on the top of a hill in the form of two large buildings.
 In the distant past, Zoroastrians left the corpses in towers to be eaten by birds.
 You might experience a mysterious feeling during your visit.
 It’s time to return to the city of Yazd.

 Amir Chakhmaq Complex